Use the links in the box below to jump quickly to each section

-Longer monthly passes (36 euros)are also available.
-If you buy a 'ROMA-PASS' for entry to museums etc.),public transport for 3 days is also thrown in; this has also recently had a price increase however and is beginning to lose its attraction; it really depends which museums and galleries you want to visit.
+Longer monthly passes (36 euros) are also available.
+If you buy a 'ROMA-PASS' (for entry to museums etc.) public transport for 2 or 3 days (32/52 euros) is also thrown in; these can be worth it, but it really depends which museums and galleries you want to visit.

 The easiest way to buy these tickets is at the multi-language self-service machines widely found at Metro stations.
 With the tickets of longer duration, you need to fill in some personal details on the back, so that you can prove it's yours if an inspector stops you.